UPPMAX/bianca_workshops/docs/extra/containers.md

 You can either download an existing container containing your software of interest or build one yourself.

-??? question "Do yo uwant to see a video?"
+??? question "Do you want to see a video?"

     [https://www.nextlabs.com/what-is-containerization/](https://www.youtube.com/shorts/3CzZ8AiWeSY)